Accommodation: 249 flats

 The facilities we provide

 Residents live independently in their own studio flats and can ask for support from staff if they need it.
-There is also an emergency call system to all flats.
+There are also lifts and an emergency call system for all flats.

 The scheme’s communal facilities are on the ground floor in Jacqueline House.
 They include:

 - a large communal lounge/dining room and kitchen

 - patio garden

 We employ cleaners and gardeners to service the shared areas, and residents can also call out centralised repair service.
 Guestrooms are available for a reasonable charge.